Overview

 Telecommunications

-Revenue from traditional telecommunications services, namely voice and text message, which accounted for roughly 54 percent of the total revenue is expected to continue to decline due to the saturation of mobile phone subscribers, continued reduced service rates, and popularity of over-the-top calling and texting services.
+Revenue from traditional telecommunications services, namely voice and text messaging, which accounted for roughly 54% of the total revenue, is expected to continue to decline due to the saturation of mobile phone subscribers, continued reduced service rates, and popularity of over-the-top calling and texting services.

-Therefore, three major operators, namely Viettel, Vinaphone and Mobifone, have shifted their focus to providing digital infrastructure and services such as digital services, fiber optic infrastructure, digital payment, and cloud services.
-These carriers have also piloted 5G technology successfully in the cities of Hanoi, Da Nang and Ho Chi Minh City and plan on commercializing 5G services in 2022.
-Telecomunications service firms are expected to invest up to USD 2.5 billion to deploy and commercialize 5G technology from 2020-2025.
+Given recent trends, three major operators, Viettel, Vinaphone, and Mobifone, have shifted their focus to providing digital infrastructure and services such as digital services, fiber optic infrastructure, digital payment, and cloud services.
+These carriers started commercializing their 5G services in the last quarter of 2024.
+Telecommunications service firms are expected to invest up to $2.5 billion to deploy and commercialize 5G technology from 2020 to 2025.

 Smart Cities